ProPablo/gourde/README.md

     - Handle showing user console output

-- link the gource source as a submodule instead
 - linux/ macos record videos using preinstalled ffmpeg or tell user to install ffpmeg
 - useError and handle invoke errors
 - styles

-- Git-rs rust crate to temp download and host the repos, possibly logins